Josefinekihlstrom/LauraDay/TESTING.md

 - iPhone 6/7/8
 - Galaxy S5

-The following things where further tested:
+The following things where further tested on smaller devices:

 #### Navbar Collapsed (Not on iPad Pro)
 - Click on navbar toggler icon to see that the dropdown works displaying: